angular/material/docs/guides/CODING.md

 * All source files will be automatically wrapped inside an anonymous closure using the Module Pattern.
 * Use the **Revealing Pattern** as a coding style.
-* Do **not** use the global variable namespace, export our API explicitly via Angular DI.
+* Do **not** use the global variable namespace, export our API explicitly via AngularJS DI.
 * Instead of complex inheritance hierarchies, use **simple** objects.
 * Avoid prototypal inheritance unless warranted by performance or other considerations.
 * We **love** functions and closures and, whenever possible, prefer them over objects.<br/>